 - Manage Storage Spaces

-Storage Spaces are the creation of “storage pools” by the utilization of more than one physical storage.
-It can be useful in three ways:
+Storage Spaces are the creation of Storage pools by utilizing more than one physical storage.
+It can be helpful in three ways:

 Simple Space: Ideal for temporary data, Simple Space allows you to store your data just once across all the hard drives.
-Windows will only copy the data once on the “storage pool,” and if the drive fails, then the data will be lost, or it will corrupt as there is no backup for the data stored.
+Windows will only copy the data once on the “storage pool,” if the drive fails, the data will be lost or corrupted as there is no backup for the data stored.

-Mirror Space: This is more suited for the storage of permanent data as the data is available across the drives in multiple copies.
-Hence, even if one or multiple of your drives, which creates the storage pool, fails, your data will still be intact.
+Mirror Space: This is more suited for storing permanent data as the data is available across the drives in multiple copies.
+Hence, even if one or multiple of your drives, which create the storage pool, fail, your data will still be intact.

-Parity Space: If you have a habit of archiving your data without having to use them very frequently, then Parity space is ideal for you.
-It is usually slower than the mirror spaces, and Windows creates a single copy of your data along with parity of the information.
-But this kind of storage pool will provide you with a bigger Storage Space as compared to mirror space.
+Parity Space: Parity Space is ideal for you if you habitually archive your data without using them very frequently.
+It is usually slower than the mirror spaces, and Windows creates a single copy of your data and parity of the information.
+But this storage pool will provide you with a bigger Storage Space than mirror space.

-When you are formatting your Parity or Mirror space with the help of ReFS or Windows Resilient File System, then your files are usually protected against corruption.
+When formatting your Parity or Mirror space with the help of ReFS or Windows Resilient File System, your files are usually protected against corruption.

-- Connect all the drives which you want to clump together to create the Storage Spaces.
+- Connect all the drives you want to clump together to create the Storage Spaces.

 - Go to Control Panel > System and Security > Storage Spaces or type Storage Spaces in your Start menu.

-- You will get a link which states Create a new pool and Storage Space, select the same.
+- You will get a link that states Create a new pool and Storage Space; select the same.

-- From the available menu, select all the hard drives that you want to join together to create the pool and click on the Create Pool option.
+- From the available menu, select all the hard drives you want to join to create the pool and click on the Create Pool option.

-- Once pooling is complete, you will be allowed to name the new storage you have formed and assign a Letter to the drive, once done, your new storage will appear on your device by the said name and drive letter.
-Depending on the type of space usage, you can either use the NTFS file system or switch to ReFS in case you are going for a mirrored or parity space.
+- Once pooling is complete, you can name the new storage you have formed and assign a Letter to the drive.
+Once done, your new storage will appear by name and drive letter on your device.
+Depending on the space usage type, you can use the NTFS file system or switch to ReFS if you are going for a mirrored or parity space.

 - If you are creating the file in the resiliency mod, you have to choose the type of resiliency you want to use while using the drive.
 You can select between:

-- Three-Way Mirror will create three copies and “Parity,” which will protect the data from a single drive failure.
+- Three-Way Mirror will create three copies and “Parity,” protecting the data from a single drive failure.

-- Next, on the type of storage that you have created, you will also need to decide upon the amount of storage that you need, and that will depend on the type of storage pool that you have created.
-Once the available space on the physical drive is full, you can add another physical storage device and use the same.
+- Next, on the type of storage you have created, you will also need to decide upon the amount of storage you need, depending on the type of storage pool you have created.
+Once the space on the physical drive is complete, you can add another physical storage device and use the same.

-- Once you have configured the amount of Storage Space required, you now need to click on Create Storage Space to create the pool.
+- Once you have configured the amount of Storage Space required, click Create Storage Space to create the pool.

-Using Storage Spaces is no big deal as it appears as normal userspace just like any other physical drive that is present on Windows.
-It will appear with the name and the letter you have assigned to the drive you have created.
+Using Storage Spaces is no big deal as it appears a normal userspace, just like any other physical drive on Windows.
+It will appear with the name and the assigned letter to the drive you created.
 You can use it like any other drive present on your Windows device.

 Once you create Storage Spaces, you can always head back to the control panel and create more Storage Spaces.
-You might as well have as many Storage Spaces as you please to.
-The limitation comes in the form of the number of physical storage spaces that are available to you.
+You might as well have as many Storage Spaces as you please.
+The limitation comes in the number of physical storage spaces available to you.

 - Change the name of the storage pool created by going to the Rename Pool option.

-- In case you have been using the storage pool on your Windows 10 device, you can easily use the Upgrade Pool option to upgrade the storage pool.
+- If you have been using the storage pool on your Windows 11/10 device, you can easily use the Upgrade Pool option to upgrade the storage pool.
 Once you upgrade, use the pool to remove drives as and when you wish to, which will, in a way, optimize the available storage space with the pool.

-- Go to the Add Drives option to add new drives, which will increase the whole space related to your Storage Spaces.
+- Go to the Add Drives option to add new drives, increasing the space related to your Storage Spaces.

-Windows 10 also has an Optimize Drive option, which allows you to optimize the Storage Spaces.
-Although it is a new feature added to the Windows 10 version, you can optimize the pool in Windows 8 can be tuned after upgrading.
+Windows also has an Optimize Drive option, which allows you to optimize the Storage Spaces.
+Although it is a new feature added to the Windows 10 version, you can optimize the pool in Windows 8, which can be tuned after upgrading.

-- To remove particular physical storage creating the pool, all you need to do is expand the physical storage and select the drive you want to remove and click on the Prepare for Removal link, which is present with it.
-Once the Windows has moved all the files to some other space, it will show Ready for Removal message when you can remove your physical storage.
+- To remove particular physical storage creating the pool, all you need to do is expand the physical storage, select the drive you want to remove, and click on the Prepare for Removal link, which is present with it.
+Once Windows has moved all the files to some other space, it will show a Ready for Removal message when you can remove your physical storage.